The Evolution of Police Long Guns

 Sicarios and other narco-terrorists of the Southwest border region are particularly fond of the Kalashnikov.
 Cuerno de chivo, they call it: “Goat’s horn,” in reference to the curved magazines.
 Seemed like every other stash house or dope load we took down had an AK or two.
 The AK, of course, shoots an intermediate rifle cartridge.

-Two turn of the 21st century phenomena occurred to swing the pendulum in favor of rank and file cops upgrading to police patrol rifles:
+In addition to the North Hollywood Bank Robbery of 28 Feb ’97, and the FBI’s “Miami massacre” of 11 Apr ’86, two turn of the 21st century phenomena helped swing the pendulum in favor of rank and file cops upgrading to police patrol rifles:

-It took SWAT 3 hours to respond to and clear Columbine on 20 Apr 1999.
-Among other things that slowed them down, the high school was plastered with IEDs (improvised explosive devices).
+It took SWAT, who DID have rifles, 3 hours to respond to and clear Columbine.
+Among other things that slowed them down, the high school was plastered with nearly 100 IEDs (improvised explosive devices).
 In the meantime, victims were bleeding out.

 And on the 12th of September, 2001, nobody in the US was complaining about cops having “military grade” equipment.
 Rather, they were demanding it.